-Knights Bridge Winery was founded by three individuals, James and Essel Bailey (brothers) and Tom Costin.
-James was one of the co-founders of Cambridge Associates, a prominent Boston founded and based investment consulting company (with a number of domestic and International offices).
+Knights Bridge Winery was founded by photographer and journalist Tim Carl.
+Tim brought on three individuals who became his business partners; James and Essel Bailey (brothers) and Tom Costin.
+James was one of the co-founders of Cambridge Associates, a prominent Boston founded and based investment consulting company (with a number of domestic and international offices).
 They purchased their Knights Valley Vineyard in 2006 and also released their first estate wines from that year.
 A year later they began sourcing fruit from two of Napa’s most highly regarded and recognized vineyards, Dr. Crane and To Kalon.
 Both of these premium vineyard designate wines are still produced.

 Their estate vineyard is located in the eastern hills of Knights Valley (the neighboring valley just north of the Napa Valley).
 Their 100 acre site ranges in elevation from 300 to 900 feet and approximately half the acreage is planted to a variety of grapes including Sauvignon Blanc, Chardonnay, Petit Verdot, Cabernet Franc and Cabernet Sauvignon.
 Their “neighbor” is the well-regarded Peter Michael Winery.
 We have ridden our bicycle up the road the leads past their driveway many times – the hillside landscape in this part of Knights Valley is quite varied with many different exposures and soil types.